jtoth7824/readmeGenerator/generatorCode/sampleReadmeOutput.md

 None

 ## Usage
-To execute this application, perform the following command:  node index.js
+To execute this application, perform the following command:

+**node index.js**

 ## License
 Copyright &copy; John Toth 2021

-The **Readme Generator** application is covered under the [Apache](https://www.apache.org/licenses/LICENSE-2.0.txt) license.
+The **Readme Generator** application is covered under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 ## Contributions
 If interested in contributing to the code base you can: